 - Appointed auditors have a duty to be satisfied that local government bodies have made proper arrangements to secure best value. - 19.
 A Best Value review was undertaken on the City of Edinburgh Council in 2020.
-The Best Value Assurance Report (BVAR) includes recommendations to help the Council address the improvement areas identified during the audit.
-In 2020/21 we will follow up on the progress made by the Council in implementing the recommendations made in the BVAR.
+The Best Value Assurance Report (BVAR) included recommendations to help the Council address the improvement areas identified during the audit.
+In 2021/22 we will continue to monitor progress made by the Council in implementing those recommendations.